ralucafritz/Uni-Labs-Computer-Networking-Year-2/README.md

 # COMPUTER NETWORKING UNIVERSITY LABS
 ## Repository contents

-In this repository you can find all homeworks and resources regarding my `Computer networking` class during my 2nd year of University.
+In this repository you can find all homeworks and resources regarding my `Computer networking` class that I attended during my 2nd year of University.

 - [x] [Laboratory 1](lab_01.md)
 - [x] [Laboratory 2](lab_02.md)